Application and Reporting Procedures

 - Preliminary project budget – Include requested amount from The Cameron Foundation and other financial resources, pending or committed, to the proposed project.

 The LOI, including all required information and attachments, must be submitted online by 5:00 p.m. on the published deadline for a given grant cycle.
-The Cameron Foundation is no longer accepting hard copy applications.
+The Cameron Foundation does not accept hard copy applications.
 The Foundation will provide a response to the LOI no later than four weeks prior to the deadline for submitting Proposals.
 Log in to begin the process.

 The responses that you entered in the Organization Information and the Letter of Intent sections of the LOI will automatically transfer into the Proposal form.
 Except as noted above, you will have the opportunity to edit those responses when completing the Proposal.